verbb/formie/docs/guides/developers/everything-you-need-to-know-about-formie-schemas.md

 This guide covers **CP builder schemas** — not headless React consumer docs or GraphQL types.

-## Like Craft's Twig form macros, but in PHP
+## Like Craft's Twig Form Macros, but in PHP

 If you have built Craft plugin settings pages before, you have probably used Twig [form macros](https://craftcms.com/docs/5.x/reference/forms/forms.html) such as `forms.textField()`: